jamtheim/FedLearningPreprocess/README.md

 # FedLearningPreprocess
 Data preprocessing of MRI radiotherapy data for Federated Learning.
-For structures files in this folder are of interest.
-For dose see folder ExtractDoseDataToNpz.
+For structure segmentation purposes files in this folder are of interest.
+For dose prediction see folder ExtractDoseDataToNpz.